SAFETY AROUND WATER (S.A.W.) PROGRAM

 Through a partnership with Richmond County Schools, the Family Y provides water safety classes during the school year to all second graders.

-SAW is offered at the Aiken County Family YMCA, Thomson Family YMCA, and the Wilson Family YMCA.
+SAW is offered at the Aiken County Family YMCA, Burke County Family YMCA, Thomson Family YMCA and the Wilson Family YMCA.
 By learning to perform a sequenced set of skills over four lessons of 30 minutes each, the risk of drowning is reduced, giving your child confidence in and around the water.

 THIS PROGRAM IS FREE!
 BUT YOU MUST REGISTER!
-REGISTRATION OPENS APRIL 15TH.
+2021 SAW dates will be announced soon!